.NET Regex Reference

 unmatched text

-Try it in the Regex Hero Tester to see for yourself.
+Try it in the regex tester to see for yourself.

 Also check out the public library to see practical examples.